Wednesday, January 8, 2025

 This particular trip was special for another reason - I had my paddling partner, Russet with me.
 Russet is my daughter's four-year old Portuguese Water Dog.
 Russet and I have done some canoe camping trips together over the past couple of years.
 Most recently, we visited Massawepie and Taylor Pond.
 He's a great paddling and camping partner - he travels well in the canoe, sticks close to me while we're in camp and on-trail and provides great companionship.
 He really seems to enjoy the outings, particularly because he's off-leash most of the time.
 It's quite a contrast from his normal, everyday life - living in a condo in Washington, DC.

-We left home around 5:15 and had an uneventful drive up, with one rest stop in Newcomb.
-Route 421, the road from 30N to the Lows Lower Dam road was in its usual terrible shape - lots of potholes, broken pavement, cracking, depressions and upheavals.
-I don't know who is responsible for the road, but it has been in need of major resurfacing for as long as I can remember.
+421 was in its usual terrible shape - lots of potholes, broken pavement, cracking, depressions and upheavals.
+I don't know who is responsible for maintaining the road, but it has been neglected and in need of major resurfacing for as long as I can remember.
 In fact, the dirt roads near Horseshoe Lake and to Lows Lower Dam are usually in better shape than 421.

 Speaking of the road to Lows Lower Dam, it has been widened, resurfaced and is in great shape.
 There are now two areas near the put-in, the larger one that could probably hold 15-20 vehicles, is closest to the put-in, the other (smaller one) can probably hold 8-10 vehicles, is just adjacent to the larger lot.
 Both provide a significant improvement to the parking situation, which has been a problem in all but very early and late in the season.
 There is a new sign board (with a map of the area) near the gate that blocks vehicular access to the lower dam, but no register as yet (which I would expect to see for the spring paddling season).